Provmawn/java_minesweeper/README.md

 # Minesweeper in Java

-This is my final project for a introductory java class.
+This is my final project for an introductory java class.

 ## How to install ubuntu/debian
 First,